drericstrong/pypbe/README.md

 More complicated scenarios can be run by adjusting the following user-specified parameters:

 * **add_val**: The value to add to the dice roll. (i.e. this is the "8" in "1d10+8")
-* **num_ability**: The number of ability scores to generate.
+* **num_attributes**: The number of ability scores to generate.
 Default is 6 ability scores.
 * **num_arrays**: The number of ability scores arrays that can be chosen from.
 For instance, 2 arrays might allow the player to choose between [12,10,6,11,15,17] and [6,9,12,18,15,10]
 * **reroll**: Allow dice re-rolling, cumulatively.
 "0" is no re-rolls, "1" is re-rolling 1s, and "2" is re-rolling 1s and 2s, and so on.
-* **best_dice**: If you want to roll more dice than you need and then take the best N results.
+* **keep_dice**: If you want to roll more dice than you need and then take the best N results.
 E.g. "Roll 4d6 and drop the lowest roll" would require a "3" here.
-* **best_ability**: If you want to roll more abilities than you need and then take the best N results.
+* **keep_attributes**: If you want to roll more abilities than you need and then take the best N results.
 E.g. "Roll 3d6 seven times, and take the best six times" would require a "6" here.
 Must be less than or equal to num_ability.
 * **pbe_map**: This determines how much each ability score will "cost" in the Point Buy system.
 You supply a string here, and the default is Pathfinder.
 You can (currently) select Pathfinder: 'pf', D&D 3e: '3e', D&D 4e: '4e', or D&D 5e: '5e'

 For instance, running a simulation for 2d6+6, with the best 6 out of 7 ability scores, rerolling 1s, and choosing from 3 arrays, should be initialized like this:

 > alg = PBE(2, 6, add_val=6, num_ability=7, best_ability=6, reroll=1, num_arrays=3)